The Constellation Taurus

 - Bordering Constellations: Auriga, Perseus, Aries, Cetus, Eridanus, Orion, Gemini

 Taurus’ Prominent Stars

 Taurus is famous for the bright stars Aldebaran, Elnath, and Alcyone.

 Aldebaran is the brightest star in the constellation with a visual magnitude of 0.86, making it is the thirteenth brightest star in the sky.
 It is an orange giant star located about 65 light-years from Earth.

-Aldebaran gets its’ name from the Arabic word al-dabarān meaning the follower.
+Aldebaran gets its name from the Arabic word al-dabarān meaning the follower.
 This is because Taurus follows the Pleiades or Seven Sisters across the sky.
-Aldebaran can be easily be found in the sky because it lies in the vicinity of Orion constellation.
+Aldebaran can be easily be found in the sky because it lies in the vicinity of the Orion constellation.
 The three bright stars that form Orion’s Belt point towards Aldebaran.

-Aldebaran aides in finding the famous Hyades cluster.
+Aldebaran aids in finding the famous Hyades cluster.
 This is because Aldebaran appears to be the brightest star within it.
 However, Aldebaran is not a member of the cluster but simply lies in the same line of sight.
 The Hyades cluster is much farther away, about 150 light-years from Earth.